Q. Who is conducting this research?

 Q. What if I didn’t harvest or make wine this year?

 A. Your input is still requested!
-You won’t see nearly as many fields in the questionnaire, but your information is a critical part of assessing 2021.
+You won’t see nearly as many fields in the questionnaire, but your information is a critical part of assessing the vintage.

 Q. How will my data be used?